congma/lru_ng/doc/source/api-reference.rst

    Peek the length of the purge buffer.
 The value is indicative only and may not be accurate in a threaded environment.

+.. py:method:: LRUDict._max_pending_callbacks
+   :property:

+   The maximum number of callbacks allowed to be pending on the purge queue.
+   Must be an integer between 1 and C :code:`USHRT_MAX` (typically 65535).

 .. py:method:: LRUDict._detect_conflict
    :property: